 Sciatica is characterized by unpleasant sensations such as moderate to severe pain in the back, legs, and other lower body areas, as well as numbness and weakness.

-Sciatic pain radiates out from the sciatic nerve and may be felt anywhere along its path.
+Sciatic pain radiates from the sciatic nerve and may be felt anywhere along its path.
 It is commonly felt on one side from the lower back or buttock all the way down the leg, usually down the back of the leg.
 The pain may be a mild ache, a sharp burning sensation, or an excruciating pain that feels like an electric shock.
 Pain is sometimes accompanied by tingling, numbness, or weakness.
 There might be pain in one part of the leg and numbness in another.
 Symptoms might be better or worse in different positions -- sitting, bending, standing – and may be alleviated by walking.
-Medical attention should be sought immediately if there is progressive neurological deterioration such as leg weakness or bowel and/or bladder dysfunction.
+Medical attention should be sought immediately if there is progressive neurological deterioration, such as leg weakness or bowel and/or bladder dysfunction.

 Most cases of sciatica improve with four to six weeks of non-surgical care, generally including some combination of physical therapy, medication, and therapeutic injections.
-Sciatica is considered chronic if it lasts longer than eight weeks and the length of treatment may depend on the underlying cause.
+Sciatica is considered chronic if it lasts longer than eight weeks, and the length of treatment may depend on the underlying cause.